ccare/stub-http/README.md

 Stub HTTP
 =========

-A stub http server for writing unit and acceptance tests.
+A stub HTTP server for writing unit and acceptance tests.
 Use it to:

 * Specify a sequence of HTTP interactions and return stub responses
 * Specify expected HTTP methods, headers, and entities